City Boy: The Adventures of Herbie Bookbinder: Adaptations

 The film rights to City Boy were purchased by Columbia Pictures "for a small payment" under the working title The Romantic Age.
-It became the 1951 film Her First Romance, with the character of Herbie Bookbinder changed into a non-Jewish teenaged girl played by Margaret O'Brien (with a brother named "Herbie"), but the plot elements largely remained the same.
+It became the 1951 film Her First Romance, with the character of Herbie Bookbinder changed into a non-Jewish teenaged girl played by Margaret O'Brien (with a brother named Herbie), but the plot elements largely remained the same.

-Title Variations
+Title variations

-There has been some confusion regarding the title of the book, as can be seen in the variations used within this Wikipedia page.
-The first edition of the book had the title listed as "The City Boy" on the title page, with the subtitle: "The Adventures of Herbie Bookbinder and His Cousin, Cliff".
-When the twentieth anniversary edition was issued (which in fact was issued 21 years after the original publication date), the title was shortened to "City Boy: The Adventures of Herbie Bookbinder".
-The first edition of "The Caine Mutiny" used "City Boy" on the back flap of the dust jacket, but "The City Boy" on the back panel of the dust jacket.
-The back panel was shortened to "City Boy" in subsequent printings.
+There has been some confusion regarding the title of the book.
+The first edition of the book had the title listed as The City Boy on the title page, with the subtitle: The Adventures of Herbie Bookbinder and His Cousin, Cliff.
+When the 20th anniversary edition was issued (which was issued 21 years after the original publication date), the title was shortened to City Boy: The Adventures of Herbie Bookbinder.
+The first edition of The Caine Mutiny used City Boy on the back flap of the dust jacket, but The City Boy on the back panel of the dust jacket.
+The back panel was shortened to City Boy in subsequent printings.